6Asahi9/DynamicProgrammingNotes/GridTraveller/1-GridTraveller.md

 ![](/images/image_2025-02-04_142727836.png)

-and now we can cut the first row and now work of it like if it was a grid of 2 rows and 3 columns
+and now we can cut the first row and work on it like if it was a grid of 2 rows and 3 columns

 we can even cut it again in (2,2)